aehils/diy-redis/README.md

 4. Basic key-value operations (GET, SET, DEL)
 5. A simple client implementation for testing

-Redis is one of the most widely-used pieces of infrastructure software today as it turns out, powering systems important to folks like Twitter, GitHub, Snapchat, StackOverflow, etc. It's open source, it's fast, and it's versatile.
+Redis is one of the most widely-used pieces of infrastructure software today, powering systems important to folks like Twitter, GitHub, Snapchat, StackOverflow, etc. It's open source, it's fast, and it's versatile.
+In other words, it's very handy!

 ## Architecture

-This project consists of two main components:
+The project consists of two main components:

 ### TCP Server (`tcp_serv.cpp`)